ibm-cloud-architecture/kubernetes-multicloud-management/docs/mcm-devops.md

-# DevOps with MCM & Tutorial
+# DevOps in Multi-cluster Environment
 **Author:** Fabio Gomez (fabiogomez@us.ibm.com)

 This section focuses on using Jenkins and MCM command line tool `mcmctl` to run CI/CD Pipelines that deploy applications on multiple clusters.